Click the Image to View Larger

 Channelkeeper is proud to participate alongside the Community Environmental Council (CEC) in Ablitt’s Fine Cleaner’s plastic film recycling initiative.

-**Please note that all drop off locations are now available by appointment only.** Please email Penny@sbck.org if you would like to schedule a drop-off at Channelkeeper’s office.
-To sign up to receive info about film plastic collection events at Ablitt’s please send an email to email@example.com.
+Please note that all drop off locations are now available by appointment only.
+Please email Penny@sbck.org if you would like to schedule a drop-off at Channelkeeper’s office.
+To sign up to receive info about film plastic collection events at Ablitt’s, please sign up for their email list at https://ablitts.com/filmplastic/.

 Film plastics are items like plastic shopping bags, bubble wrap, shipping “air pillows,” and the thin plastic bags used to contain bread, produce, and newspapers.
 Most recycling brokers no longer purchase film plastics, which means consumers typically don’t have any other choice but to throw them away.